Monday, June 23, 2014

 About 15 kms before Viterbo the road reduces to a two lane snaky piece of tarmac in amongst the trees and following a stream for a ways.
 The next things along the stream to the left are some necropolis type excavations in the stone cliffs immediately off the road.
 Then another turn and we are in a small town with a Basilica and fortified wall structure along side out of the 14th century.

 This repeats itself for the next several towns spaced about 6-8 kms apart, though traffic continues to move smoothly as we get to Viterbo.
 There we select the road to Siena since it takes us on SR2 until we turn off to Bagnoregio.
-Now the Civita was featured all the All-star edition of Amazing Race that aired this spring.
+Now the Civita was featured on the All-star edition of Amazing Race that aired this spring.
 We were stunned by its remoteness

 Civita Entrance